ismailceylan/restorm/README.md

 	.patch({ title: "Lorem ipsum" });
 ```

-That would send two requests to the server.
-To reduce the number of requests, we can rewrite it like this:
+Yet even that would send two requests to the server and not error safe (find process can return an error object).
+To reduce the number of requests and be error safe we can rewrite it like this:

 ```js
 await Post